supermemo-wiki/SuperMemo.Wiki/blogs/guillem.md

 > Do not hestitate do leave feedback here or privately if you prefer.
 {.is-info}

-## Bio
+# Bio
 I am Guillem Palau from Barcelona, Spain.
 I did suffered a lot in the school system.
-I may say more than usual as I did nothing better than repeating 3 times the same high school year, followed by studyng multiple bachelor' and master's degress in college.
-Now I do learn purely following my learn drive, which luckily survived all years of coercion.
+I wasted my potential.
+I may say more than usual as I did nothing better than repeating 3 times the same high school year, followed by studyng multiple bachelor and master's degress in college.
+Now I do learn purely following my learn drive, which luckily survived all years of coercion and I am willing to put all efforts to put the Prussian school model to an end.

+### Motivation for writing here
+ Motivation to help other people to undo to harm done by the years of schooling coercion.
+Introduce people to the pleasure of learning, to restore their learn drive.

 ## Podcast